ElectricRCAircraftGuy/glances_wiki/Install-and-test-Glances-DEVELOP-version.md

 Note 2: if you have sensors, you should install LM-Sensors before installing P3Sensors (ex: apt-get install lm-sensors)

+Note 3: If you want to install MatPlotLib, you should install the deps (ex: sudo apt-get build-dep python-matplotlib)

 Install the following libs:

     ~/glances-venv/bin/pip install psutil